devam1317/Disk-Schedule/readme.md

 # How to Run Algorithm?

-### First you have to extract .rar file and open the folder in some editor.(prefer Use VS Code editor)
+### Clone the repo in your local machine and open the folder in your IDE. (prefered is VS Code).
 ### Open index.html file and click GO live option which is located at bottomright corner of your VScode editor.
 Screen look like below.

 ## DISK SCHEDULING